juxor/afaq/markdown/secI3.md

 of freedom of economic arrangements at length in [section G.2.1](secG2.html#secg21) we will leave this discussion here.

-## I.3.8 Do anarchists seek _"small autonomous communities, devoted to small
+## I.3.8 Do anarchists seek "small autonomous communities, devoted to small
-scale production"_?
+scale production"?

 No. The idea that anarchism aims for small, self-sufficient, communes is a Leninist slander.
 They misrepresent anarchist ideas on this matter, suggesting